kpolley/Assembly-Factorial/README.md

 # Assembly Language Projects #

 This repository contains a variety of assembly language programs written in both x86 and MIPS architecture.
-The difference between x86 and ARM architecture is that x86 is Complex Instruction Set Computing (CISC) while ARM is Reduced Instruction Set Computing (RISC).
+The difference between x86 and MIPS architecture is that x86 is Complex Instruction Set Computing (CISC) while ARM is Reduced Instruction Set Computing (RISC).

 MIPS: